$48.5

 We took more than 60 depositions in five different states.
 Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.

 We provide a free consultation to discuss the details of your accident and determine the best way to move forward.
-You pay nothing unless and until we win your case, so call us today.
+You pay nothing until we win your case, so call us today at (317) 680-2350 for a free consultation.

 There are many attorneys out there, and it’s important for you to find one you can trust to get the results you need.
 Here are some reasons why we think you should choose Stephenson Rife to represent you: